-As a scholar and teacher, I am committed to meeting diverse students where they are, fostering an environment of mutual support and inclusivity, and developing intercultural competence among students.
+As a scholar and teacher, I am committed to meeting diverse students where they are, fostering an environment of mutual support that honors multiple perspectives, creating curriculum that highlights marginalized ethnic, religious, and racial communities, and building intercultural competence among students.

 Prior to beginning doctoral work, as a research and outreach coordinator at an environmental non-profit, I worked with Native American communities in Montana to manage natural resources.
-Rather than approach the community with preconceived solutions, I met with tribal members to build management plans that appealed to Native concerns and traditions, as well as facilitated environmental reclamation.
-As a teacher, I continue to take the same approach with my students by creating spaces where students can feel comfortable bringing their skills, strengths, culture, and background to class, and then guide them on how to use these to participate in and enrich the curriculum.
+Recognizing the ways in which land management policies have been implicated in colonialism, I strived to listen, rather than approach the community with preconceived solutions.
+I met with tribal members to build management plans that answered Native concerns and incorporated traditional ecological knowledge to best facilitate environmental reclamation.
+As a teacher, I continue to take the same approach with my students by creating spaces where students can feel comfortable sharing their skills, strengths, culture, and backgrounds in class, and then guide them on how to use these to participate in and enrich the curriculum.

-As a preceptor for Duke Divinity School, my course sections were comprised of students from diverse socioeconomic and ethnic backgrounds.
-I have had middle-aged second career students, ex-military, students with disabilities, and first generation college students.
-These different population groups came to class with different expectations and values.
-With this diversity of learners in mind, it is always my goal to reach students in ways that work best for them.
+My courses are comprised of students from diverse socioeconomic, ethnic, and educational backgrounds, including second-career, ex-military, students with accommodations, and first-generation college students.
+These different population groups come to class with different expectations and values.
+With this diversity of learners in mind, it is always my goal to create an inclusive and equitable learning environment and reach students in ways that work best for them.
 I employ a variety of assessment methods and vary the manner in which I present material throughout each course.
 We work in small groups, complete silent writing activities, write common questions on the board, and hold mock debates.
+I always make time to meet with students individually throughout the semester to provide personalized guidance and to direct students to additional campus resources.
 Over the course of the semester I observe how the students interact with each other and the material, and adapt my teaching methodologies to what I see works best.
-For example, in American Christianity my 16 master students benefited from brief lectures on the historical context of the day’s discussion, but some of my students were poor note takers.
+For example, in Religion in Native North America my students benefited from brief lectures on the historical context of the day’s discussion, but some of my students were poor note takers.
 To facilitate note taking and prompt the following discussion, I provided handouts with headings for students to follow along.
-I always make time to meet with students individually throughout the semester to provide personalized guidance and to direct students to additional campus resources.
+As the semester progressed, I assigned student discussion leaders, who were also responsible for providing brief contextual comments and discussion handouts.
+After they had become comfortable with the format, this gave students greater responsibility as co-creators of knowledge and understanding.

-I have experience working with a variety of underrepresented student populations and diverse learners, am dedicated to incorporating intercultural exchange and diversity into my curriculum, and strive to nurture a safe and open learning environment.
-As a teacher and scholar, it is my mission to prepare students to be enlightened leaders within a diverse world.
+I have experience working with a variety of underrepresented student populations and diverse learners, am dedicated to incorporating intercultural exchange and diversity into my curriculum and scholarship, and strive to nurture a safe and open learning environment.
+As a teacher, scholar, and citizen, it is my mission to prepare students to be enlightened leaders within a diverse world.